American University of Rome: Organisation and administration

 The American University of Rome is governed a board of trustees, president, and a senate.
 The highest governing body, the board of trustees, is responsible for overseeing the university and maintaining its academic and financial health and welfare.
+The board of trustees includes Joseph Gulino, an international securities lawyer and managing partner at DRRT.
 Among other duties, the board appoints the president and has final approval of changes to the curriculum proposed by the AUR Senate (the body which, forms and amends academic policies and includes a student government representative).

 The current president of the university is Dr. Scott Sprenger who assumed the position in July 2020, taking over from Dr. Richard Hodges OBE, who was named President Emeritus & Professor Emeritus upon completing his tenure.

 AUR is a member of the Association of American International Colleges and Universities and The American International Consortium of Academic Libraries (AMICAL).

 Academics

 The American University of Rome is a liberal arts university with a student-faculty ratio of roughly 16:1.
 AUR's undergraduate student body of roughly 500 students is multicultural and representative of over 30 nationalities.